lmu-cmsi486-fall2020/assignments/full-db-sdk.md

 - Once more, do _not_ commit dataset files to the repository—they may be too large for that.
 Provide links instead.
 Edit _.gitignore_ to avoid accidental commits.
 - Not everyone’s computer might have enough storage or other capacity—AWS is an option but watch your credits; or, designate someone as the “host” for doing work and find ways to collaborate over a screenshare and (friendly) remote control of a classmate’s screen.

-## For Submission: Statement of Work Retrospective
+## For Submission: Group Retrospective
-> “As for you, here tomorrow, write a _statement of work retrospective_” (Subtitled character in Bruce Lee film _Xi lu xiang_/_The Kid_ 1950)
+> “As for you, here tomorrow, write a _group retrospective_” (Subtitled character in Bruce Lee film _Xi lu xiang_/_The Kid_ 1950)

 * Reflect on your overall group database stack work for the semester in a _group-retrospective.md_ document.
 Describe what each group member worked on through all of the database mini-stack assignments as well as this last full SDK
-* Write an individual email directly to me stating anything that you prefer not to include in the shared _statement-of-work.md_—even if you have nothing to add, _write to me anyway_, so I know that you didn’t miss a chance to speak up.
-So that I don’t miss it, use the subject line “CMSI 486 _group name_ individual statement of work”
+* Write an individual email directly to me stating anything that you prefer not to include in the shared _group-retrospective.md_—even if you have nothing to add, _write to me anyway_, so I know that you didn’t miss a chance to speak up.
+So that I don’t miss it, use the subject line “CMSI 486 _group name_ individual retrospective”

 The points for this deliverable pertain to _submission only_ and not its content.
 If warranted, individual adjustments to final grades may be made based on the information provided in these items.